freenet/freenet-core/docs/src/dev-guide.md

 const locutusApi = new LocutusWsApi(API_URL, handler);
 ```

-This type wraps the node websocket API, and allows communicating with.
+This type provides a convenient interface to the WebSocket API.
 It receives an object which handles the different responses from the node via callbacks.
 Here you would be able to interact with DOM objects or other parts of your code.

 ```typescript
 const CONTRACT = "DCBi7HNZC3QUZRiZLFZDiEduv5KHgZfgBk8WwTiheGq1";